Bookmark Manager

 Implementation

 I need an endpoint to make a request to the specified URL and return the parsed content.
-For start, I need two functions:
+For a start, I need these functions:

 Project setup